justi-lai/cuber/README.md

 - **Customizable Moves:** Supports all standard face turns (`U`, `D`, `L`, `R`, `F`, `B`), slice moves (`M`, `E`, `S`), wide moves (`r`, `l`, `u`, `d`, `f`, `b`), and whole-cube rotations (`x`, `y`, `z`), including their inverses and double turns.
 - **Accurate Orientation:** Each cubie tracks its own orientation, ensuring realistic behavior.
 - **Unfolded Display:** Prints a 2D unfolded view of the cube for easy visualization.
+- **Solved State Checking:** Check if the cube is solved with a single method call.
+(Future: will support checking for specific states like F2L, cross, or blocks.)
 - **Minimal Dependencies:** Only requires `numpy` (see `requirements.txt`).

 ## Usage